 Other Classroom Grants

-With funding support from Kansas Department of Agriculture, KFAC will begin offering first year teacher mini grants starting summer 2020.
+With funding support from Kansas Department of Agriculture, KFAC will offer educator mini-grants for new teachers and new projects.

 The CHS Foundation awards 15 $500 grants to K-12 teachers who have innovative ideas on how to incorporate agricultural concepts into their classroom instruction.

 The Youth Educator program provides opportunities for youth to learn about Sustainable Agriculture through their annual $4,000 grants.

 KFB offers a variety of grants for teachers to integrate agriculture into their classroom.

 Through their Working Here Fund, Frontier Farm Credit has set aside grant funds for projects and organizations that make a positive impact in eastern Kansas.
 There are two options of funding available at $2,000 and $10,000, designed to impact Agriculture Education, Young and Beginning Producers, Hunger and Nutrition and Essential Services/Disaster Relief needs.

 The Grow Rural Education program allows eligible farmers to nominate their local public school district for grants to help enhance STEM education.
 Once nominated, school districts submit applications to compete for $10,000 or $25,000 grants to help fund projects that enhance their STEM curriculum.
 These grants are helping to improve test scores, but better yet, they're getting kids to think bigger about their tomorrow.

 This grant provides honey bee observation hives to schools and receives requests on a rolling basis.